ggatward/soe-ci-pipeline/README.md

 EMAIL_TO=              Space seperated list of email addresses to recieve notifications from Jenkins
 ```

+* ....Configure test machine hostnames....

 ### Getting Started
 At this point, you should be good to go.
 In fact Jenkins may have already kicked off a build for you when you pushed to github.

+* Run the SOE_Bootstrap job.
+This should result in a new job folder named SOE, containing a `Development` and a `Production` project.
+Each project contains a number of smaller jobs that are chained together to form a pipeline - so we have a SOE project containing a Development pipeline and a Production pipeline.

 Develop your build in your DEVELOPMENT branch checkout of RHEL-SOE.

 Make sure that all Test VM's are configured to boot from the network before local HDD.
 This will ensure that they re-install via PXEboot when triggered to do so by Satellite 6.